The correct test is important! Insist on the test methods listed below and seek advice from a specialised professional if you are unsure.

 Syphilis

-• PCR test with swab or biopsy of a lesion
+• Test by a specialist: PCR test with swab from a lesion

 Not recommended